Republican insurgency in Afghanistan: 2024

 On 6 September, the NRF claimed that 13 Taliban fighters were killed with six wounded in operations conducted in Herat and Takhar.

 On 12 September, the AFF claimed killing six Taliban fighters in Kabul and Balkh.

 On 13 October, the AFF claimed killing three Taliban members in Kabul, including one intelligence official.

 On 4 November, the Asia Times reported that the AFF had conducted 16 attacks across 7 provinces in a fortnight, and had even gone as far as attacking the Taliban's interior ministry in Kabul on October 18, killing four fighters.
 The Asia Times reported that the confidence of these anti-Taliban groups is rising.
 The AFF used the third anniversary of the Taliban’s return to call for better “unity, cohesion, and alignment” among all anti-Taliban groups, while veteran warlord Abdul Rashid Dostum has recently called a government in exile to overthrow the Taliban with the backing of the international community.

 On 22 November, the FDD's Long War Journal reported that General Yasin Zia and the Afghan Freedom Front had been taking a more prominent role in anti-Taliban resistance.
 General Zia told the FDD in an interview that "“In 2025, we plan to place more political and military pressure on the Taliban...We’re fighting for equality, justice, and to return the power to the Afghan people.”
 Daoud Naji, head of the AFF's Political Committee, told LWJ "In the beginning, most of our attacks were on small checkpoints, but our operations are becoming more sophisticated because we’re attracting more former Afghan Security Force members.”

 On 29 December, a major attack occurred, when the NRF attacked a convoy of the Afghan Ministry of Interior, killing 10 Taliban soldiers and destroying 3 vehicles.
 On 29 December, an explosion targeted the Taliban Ministry of Interior Affairs in Kabul, killing 10 Taliban fighters and wounding five more.
-The National Resistance Front of Afghanistan claimed responsibility, and said that a Taliban commander was killed and three military vehicles destroyed.
+The NRF claimed responsibility, and said that a Taliban commander was killed and three military vehicles destroyed.
 This came just after Pakistan launched airstrikes into Afghanistan, targeting the Pakistani Taliban (TTP), in retaliation for an attack in South Waziristan in Pakistan's Khyber Pakhtunkhwa province which reportedly killed 16 Pakistani soldiers.
 The airstrike led to a large escalation in the already violent Afghanistan–Pakistan border skirmishes.
-This led some to believe that Pakistan was supporting Afghan rebel groups affiliated with the previous Afghan government as payback for the Afghan Taliban's support for the Pakistan Taliban.
+This led some to believe that Pakistan was supporting the NRF and other Afghan resistance groups as payback for the Afghan Taliban's support for the Pakistan Taliban.

+By the end of year 2024, Institute for Conflict Management state that NRF had killed 444 Taliban fighters while losing 6 of its own fighters.
+During the same duration, AFF had killed 230 Taliban fighters while losing 3 of its own fighters.